-Otitis externa is an infection, inflammation, or irritation of the ear canal, the tube leading from the outer ear to the eardrum.
+Otitis externa is an inflammation and/or infection of the ear canal.
+The ear canal is the tube leading from the outer ear to the eardrum.
 Because it is often found in swimmers, particularly in warm, humid climates, it is often referred to as

 Copyright © Nucleus Medical Media, Inc.